04 Jul Australian & South American Rosentreters

 An un-named daughter who was stillborn.

-Descendants of Johann & Wilhelmine now number over 200 Rosentreters who are largely based in Australia although I do know of some family members working in Thailand and the USA.
+Descendants of Johann & Wilhelmine now number over 195 Rosentreters who are largely based in Australia & Chile, South America although I do know of some family members living in Spain and Sweden and some working in Thailand and the USA.

 Leaving Prussia for Australia

-The first Rosentreter in Australia was August Rosentreter who arrived on the 5th November 1870 on the ship ‘Humbolt’ from Hamburg.
+The second Rosentreter in Australia (the first was a Wilhelmine Rosentreter [I5994] & her husband August Kohler [I5995] who arrived from Braunschweig, Lower Saxony, Germany in 1865) was August Rosentreter who arrived on the 5th November 1870 on the ship ‘Humbolt’ from Hamburg.

 The next year in December (1871), his father Johann and mother Wilhelmine with his brother and sister, Wilhelm and Wilhelmine, arrived on the ship ‘John Bertram’, also from Hamburg.